primefaces/primefaces/docs/11_0_0/components/datatable.md

 clicked, losing focus triggers an ajax event to save the change value.

 ## Lazy Loading
-Lazy Loading is an approach to deal with huge datasets efficiently, regular ajax based pagination works by rendering only a particular page but still requires all data to be loaded into memory.
-Lazy loading datatable renders a particular page similarly but also only loads the page data into memory not the whole dataset.
-In order to implement this, you’d need to bind a _org.primefaces.model.LazyDataModel_ as the value and implement _load_ method and enable _lazy_ option.
-Also it is required to implement _getRowData_ and _getRowKey_ if you have selection enabled.
+Lazy Loading is an approach to deal with huge datasets efficiently, regular AJAX based pagination works by rendering only a particular page but still requires all data to be loaded into memory.
+Lazy loading DataTable renders a particular page similarly but also only loads the page data into memory not the whole dataset.
+In order to implement this, you’d need to bind a _org.primefaces.model.LazyDataModel_ as the value and implement _load_ and _count_ method.
+If you have selection enabled, you either need to implement _getRowData_ and _getRowKey_, or pass a existing JSF `Converter` to the constructor.

 ```xhtml